simnalamburt/npm/README.md

 xsalsa20-csprng [![NPM Version]][NPM Link]
 ========
 CSPRNG and crypto library powered by XSalsa20.
-This library is designed to be small and optimized to be used as CSPRNG rather than encrypting large data.
-Thus, this library doesn't contain native code or webassembly binding to reduce FFI overhead.
+Small, supports both browsers and Node.js, and optimized for CSPRNG usage.

 ```bash
 yarn add xsalsa20-csprng
 ```

+This library is optimized to be used as CSPRNG rather than encrypting large data.
+Thus, this library doesn't contain native code or webassembly binding to reduce FFI overhead.

 ### Usage
 #### [`class XSalsa20CSPRNG`][xsalsa20csprng]